lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 So to the mind of a ten-year-old boy, surely there was more than just saying a prayer to make things happen, and Jesus shouldn't just simply say it like that.

-So it was quite a bother for me to take it in, but surprisingly the next part of the passage was quite making sense:
+It was quite a bother for me to take it in, but surprisingly the next part of the passage was quite making sense:

 > Which one of you would hand his son a stone when he asked for a loaf of bread,